MAKE A DIFFERENCE

-Breeze-Eastern is an Equal Opportunity, Affirmative Action employer, and we do not discriminate against any employee or qualified applicant for employment because of age, religion, sex, race, color, national origin, gender, sexual orientation, covered veteran or disability or other protected characteristic (as defined by applicable law).
+Breeze-Eastern is an Equal Opportunity, Affirmative Action employer, and we do not discriminate against any employee or qualified applicant for employment because of age, sex, gender-identity, sexual orientation, race, color, religious creed, national origin, physical or mental disability, protected veteran status, or any other characteristic protected by law.

 All of Breeze-Eastern’s available employment opportunities are listed below and posted on Careerbuilder.com.